-A warranty.
-For the first few years of your vehicle’s life, the problems aren’t yours.
+When you buy a new snow truck, you’ll get a warranty.
+This means that for the first few years of your truck’s life, the problems aren’t yours.
 You’ll lose time and efficiency, but any mechanical problems are the dealer’s concern, not yours.

-Full control over use and maintenance.
-Nobody likes ABC gum (“already been chewed”), but we put up with ABC vehicles to save money.
-A new vehicle means that you’re in full control of how it gets used and how it is maintained.
+You’ll also have full control over use and maintenance.
+Nobody likes ABC gum (“already been chewed”), but we put up with ABC trucks to save money.

 You’ve heard the adage about new cars depreciating the second they drive off the lot.